 There are two versions of Internet protocol, IPv4 and IPv6.
 The former is the most popular and generally the default connotation of an IP address.
-(You’ll need to call the latter an IPv6 address explicitly).
-The truth is, the popularity of IPv4 is the reason why we need IPv6.
+(You’ll need to call the latter as IPv6 address explicitly).
+The truth is, the popularity of IPv4 is why we need IPv6.

 Though IPv6 is newer and has been available for a few years.
-Generally, though, for the most part, we’re still dealing mostly with IPv4 now and long in the future.
+Generally, though, for the most part, we’re still dealing primarily with IPv4 now and long in the future, if not forever.

 Internet protocol version four (IPv4)

 IPv4 uses a 32-bit pool of addresses.
 As a result, a typical IPv4 address consists of four groups of three-digit numbers with a dot (.) in between, like this one: 192.168.010.002

 You can omit the leading zeros in each group in an IP address, but each group must retain at least one digit.
 That said, the address above usually appears as 192.168.10.2

 While that seems like a lot, there are about 10 billion people globally, and one of us can have more than one device.
-It’s quite inevitable that at some point, IPv4 will run out of addressing space.
+IPv4 will inevitably run out of addressing space at some point.

 WAN vs LAN vs NAT

 Effectively, this allows multiple devices to access the Internet via a single WAN (or public) IP address, instead of each having a WAN IP of its own.
-The router does that via a function called network address translation, or NAT.
+The router does that via network address translation or NAT.

 So you might find a computer at home that has the same LAN address as another at your friend’s.
 This duplication is possible because the two are “shielded” behind each home’s router’s unique WAN IP address.

 This shielding also has another bonus.
 Devices connected to a router are behind a layer of protection from the outside world.
 Depending on the router in use and how you configure it, you can keep the entire network safe from identity thieves and other online threats.